Gastroscopy

 When complications do happen, they may include the following.

 - Bleeding from where a biopsy is taken or a small growth removed.
-This may stop on its own.
-On very rare occasions, you may need an operation to stop the bleeding.
+This may stop on its own or you may need treatment in hospital to stop the bleeding.

 - Damage or tears to your throat, oesophagus, stomach or duodenum.
 This is rare, but if it happens, you may need an operation to repair the damage.